 The Bridgeport Police Department Records Division is responsible for the maintenance and storage of all incident reports, accident reports, stolen vehicle reports, recovered vehicle reports, arrest warrants, and arrest records.
 We also maintain the records of sexual offenders in compliance with "Megan’s Law."

-Copies of reports are $.50 per side.
-For example, an accident involving 2 cars is usually a two-sided report which would cost $1.00.
+Copies of reports are .50¢ per side.
+For example, an accident involving two cars is usually an eight (8) page report which would cost $4.
 Due to the large amount of calls received for information, no report information is given over the telephone.

-You can obtain a copy of a motor accident report by visiting the PD Records Division in person, there is a cost of $.50 per side.
+You can obtain a copy of a motor accident report by visiting the PD Records Division in person, there is a cost of .50¢ per side.
 For your convenience motor vehicle accident reports may be purchased online for an additional fee.
-Please wait 5 business days to access your report online.
+Please wait five business days to access your report online.
 To access the online report system, click here

-Copies are available by in person, mail or online.
+Copies are available by in person or by mail.
 We do not fax copies of reports.
 If a report is requested by mail, the requesting person must include the complete file number, a money order for the amount due, and a self-addressed stamped envelope.